- Premillennialism: Teaching that Christ will literally and physically be on earth for a thousand year reign (Rev. 20:1-7)

 If Israel has been condemned by God, there being no future for the Jewish nation, how do we account for the supernatural survival of the Jewish people, Israel’s rebirth among the gentile nations (Isaiah 66:7-8), victories in major wars with the Arabs, and a flourishing modern democratic Jewish state?

 Replacement Theology may be either Amillennial or Postmillennial.
-It is currently the most widely held belief in Catholic teaching as well as the World Council of Churches, the Presbyterian Church USA, the Methodist Church, the Lutheran Church (ELCA), the Anglican Church and the United Church of Christ.
+It is currently the most widely held belief in Catholic teaching as well as the World Council of Churches, the Presbyterian Church USA, the Methodist Church, the Lutheran Church (ELCA), the Episcopal Church and the United Church of Christ.

 4 – THE PRETERIST VIEW

 - The book of Revelation is all history

 - The book of Revelation is dated before AD 70

 - No Rapture, Great Tribulation or Second Coming

 Abomination of Desolation: Antichrist will take control of Jewish worship midway through the Tribulation, declaring himself to be God (2 Thess.
 2:4).
 He demands worship from the Jews, in their own temple.